Pauline Hopkins: Death

-In the years leading up to her death, Hopkins was actively employed as a stenographer for the Massachusetts Institute of Technology.
+In the years leading up to her death, Hopkins was employed as a stenographer for the Massachusetts Institute of Technology.
 On August 12, 1930, she died from injuries sustained after an accident, during which bandages that she was wearing on her arms to treat her neuritis, soaked in liniment, caught aflame from an oil stove that she had in her room.
 She died in Cambridge, Massachusetts and was buried in the Garden Cemetery in Chelsea, Massachusetts.
 Despite the fact that she had resided in the area during the course of most of her life's work, there was no record of her death posted in the local obituaries.
-Both The Chicago Defender and the Baltimore-Afro-American newspapers reported on her death, wrongly citing her age of death as "79".
+Both The Chicago Defender and the Baltimore-Afro-American newspapers reported on her death, wrongly citing her age of death as 79.
 The Cambridge Death Records of the Massachusetts Department of Vital Statistics confirm that her actual age of death was 71.
 To this day, many details of her life are still undiscovered, including her exact birthdate.